pantheon-systems/documentation/source/content/guides/filesystem/02-batch-files.md

 ## Batch Uploads

 The [max execution time](/timeouts/#user-configurable-timeouts) for PHP scripts on the platform is 120 seconds.
-Batch uploads, like one might see importing products with [WooCommerce](https://wordpress.org/plugins/woocommerce), can encounter this limit.
+You may encounter this limit during batch uploads of products with [WooCommerce](https://wordpress.org/plugins/woocommerce) or a similar application.

-In this or similar instances, consider performing larger operations locally, then importing the code, files, and database to the Pantheon platform.
+Consider performing larger operations locally if you encounter this limit.
+Then import the code, files, and database to the Pantheon platform.

 ## Batched Data Export to File